SmithWillSuffice/ohanga-pai/content/blog/16_true_populism.md

 You need a little humanity, some honesty, some humility, some balls, and a bit of a load of sh*t dumped on you by a boss.
 That can be turned into a potent revolutionary force brew.
 You don't need a whole new language or elite level comprehension my friends.
-There are no dogmas of capitalism anyone need to unlearn to know they're been abused.
+There are no dogmas of capitalism anyone needs to unlearn to know they're being abused.

+Also, what the hell is "sufficiently widespread"?
+You do not know what that is until after the fact.
+But there's no point pissing around waiting for class consciousness to arise the way you say it should.
+It's not science.
+Scientific materialism, or whatever the hell you think modern Marxism is based upon is a pile of horseshyte.
+But by all means, try to mold something from it if you can, I'm not opposed to the effort.

-A revolutionary force does not need an army of policy wonks. there are plenty who'll crawl out of the woodwork once the hard yakka has been done.
+A revolutionary force does not need an army of policy wonks.
+There are plenty who'll crawl out of the woodwork once the hard yakka has been done.
 Some might even be good MMT'ers, so you won't all get f*ked over by more austerity in the name of Neo-Marx.